laboratoriorma3/circularseasframework/README.md

 # CircularSeas

-Repository of the UVIGO developments under WP6 within the research project EAPA_117 / 2018_CircularSeas: “Turning ocean plastic waste into green products for maritime industries”.
+Repository of the UVIGO developments under WP6 Action 2 within the research project EAPA_117 / 2018_CircularSeas: “Turning ocean plastic waste into green products for maritime industries”.

 It includes the source code of: